-A combination of factors initiates labor, oxytocin, and prostaglandins being the most important biochemical factors (hormones) in stimulating uterine contractions.
-The contractions are co-ordinated in such a way that they are of fundal dominance and progress towards the cervix to end up in its effacement and dilatation.
-The contractions progressively increase in frequency and duration to culminate in successful expulsion of the products of conception.
+A combination of factors initiates labor.
+Oxytocin and prostaglandins are the most important biochemical factors (hormones) stimulating uterine contractions.
+The contractions are coordinated in such a way that they begin at the fundus and progress towards the cervix, resulting in effacement and dilatation.
+The contractions progressively increase, in frequency and duration, until the fetus emerges from the birth canal.

 Labor is the progressive dilatation of the uterine cervix in association with repetitive contractions.
-During labor, subjective changes that occur include regular uterine contractions that become stronger, longer and at closer intervals, while objective changes include the cervical changes i.e. descent of the presenting part.
+During labor, subjective changes, including regular uterine contractions that become stronger, longer, and at closer intervals occur, while objective changes, including the cervical changes i.e., descent of the presenting part.
 Consequentially, there is effacement and dilatation of the cervix and the delivery of the fetus and placenta.

-True labor contractions occur at regular intervals and the intensity and discomfort increase steadily.
-There is a gradual decrease in the interval between the contractions.
-Usually, there is discomfort in the lower back/abdominal region and the vaginal mucous or bloody discharge increases.
+True labor contractions occur at regular intervals, steadily increasing in intensity and discomfort.
+There is a gradual decrease in the intervals between the contractions.
+Usually, there is discomfort in the lower back/abdominal region, and a vaginal mucous or bloody discharge increases.
 The contractions ultimately lead to cervical dilatation.
-A feature of these contractions is that they do not cease with rest, hydration or medications.
+These contractions do not cease with rest, hydration or medications.

-False labor contractions, also known as Braxton-Hicks contractions, are those which occur at irregular intervals and they do not gradually increase in either intensity or duration.
-There are long intervals in between two contractions.
-Pain is mainly described as a feeling of tightening in the lower abdominal region.
+False labor contractions, also known as Braxton-Hicks contractions, occur at irregular intervals, and they do not gradually increase in either intensity or duration.
+There are long intervals between contractions.
+The pain is mainly described as a feeling of tightening in the lower abdominal region.
 There is no accompanying vaginal discharge and/or cervical dilatation.
-The discomfort due to contractions can be completely relieved with the aid of rest and medications.
+The discomfort can be relieved completely with rest and medications.

 Pathophysiology of Labor Pain

 Labor pain consists of visceral and somatic pain.
-Visceral pain is the first stage (mediated by T10 – L1) in which there is distension and stretching of the lower uterine segment.
-Somatic pain is the second stage (mediated by S2 – S4) in which there is distension of the pelvic and perineal structures and compression of the lumbosacral plexus.
+Visceral pain is the first stage (mediated by T10 – L1), in which there is distension and stretching of the lower uterine segment.
+Somatic pain is the second stage (mediated by S2 – S4); the pelvic and perineal structures become distended and the lumbosacral plexus becomes compressed.

 Clinical Signs and Symptoms

-In general, contractions are usually felt in the lower middle abdomen.
-Occasionally, they are felt as unrelenting low back pain as well.
-They often feel like pre-menstrual cramps and are very common as the pregnancy comes to an end.
+In general, contractions are felt in the lower middle abdomen.
+Occasionally, they manifest as unrelenting low back pain.
+They often feel like pre-menstrual cramps and are very common as labor begins.

-- Painful contractions or tightening that may be irregular in strength and frequency.
+- Painful contractions or tightening may be irregular in strength and frequency.

-- Broken waters i.e. rupture of membranes with spurting of amniotic fluid and brownish or blood-tinged mucus discharge.
+- “Water break” refers to the rupture of membranes, releasing amniotic fluid and a brownish or blood-tinged mucus discharge.

 Nerve Supply of the Uterus

-Sensory nerve supply for the uterine body is derived from the pelvic, superior hypogastric and aortic-renal plexus of the D10, D11, D12 and L1 segments of the spinal cord.
-Sensory nerve supply of the cervix is through the pelvic plexus to S2, S3 and S4 segments of the spinal cord.
+The sensory nerve supply for the uterine body is derived from the pelvic, superior hypogastric, and aortic-renal plexus of the D10, D11, D12 and L1 segments of the spinal cord.
+The cervix’s sensory nerve supply is through the pelvic plexus to the S2, S3 and S4 segments of the spinal cord.

 For the upper vagina, the sensory supply is derived from S2, S3, and S4 while, for the lower vagina, it is through the pudendal nerve.

-There are three hormones that regulate labor contractions.
-They include oxytocin, progesterone, and adrenaline.
+There are three hormones that regulate labor contractions: oxytocin, progesterone, and adrenaline.

 Methods to Manage Obstetric Pain

-Management of obstetric pain is essential as it causes discernible stimulation of respiration and circulation in the mother, activation of the sympathetic nervous system and mental disturbances such as postpartum depression and post-traumatic stress disorder.
+Managing obstetric pain is essential since it causes discernible stimulation of respiration and circulation in the mother, activating the sympathetic nervous system and causing mental disturbances, such as postpartum depression and post-traumatic stress disorder.

 Epidural analgesia does not slow labor or increase the Cesarean section rate.
-The local anesthetics are not transferred to the fetus but opiates are and can cause respiratory depression in the fetus.
+Local anesthetics are not transferred to the fetus, but opiates are and can cause respiratory depression in the fetus.

-Basically, there are pharmacologic and non-pharmacologic methods to manage obstetrical pain.
+There are pharmacologic and non-pharmacologic methods of managing obstetric pain.